ADHD Looks Different in Women. Here’s How — and Why.

 In addition, girls are more likely to be “people pleasers,” doing all they can to fit in — even when they know they are “different.”

-Teachers are often the first to identify children with ADHD.
-Yet because many teachers think of ADHD as a male disorder, they tend to be better at suspecting the disorder in boys than in girls.
+Teachers are often the first to identify the signs of ADHD in children.
+Yet because some teachers still think of ADHD as a male disorder, they tend to suspect the disorder in boys but not girls.
 This is true whether girls exhibit the hyperactive (can’t sit still), the inattentive (daydreaming in a corner), or the combined version of the disorder.

 “Most people have a misperception that ADHD is a disorder of hyperactive elementary school-aged boys,” says Patricia Quinn, M.D, a developmental pediatrician in Washington, D.C., and a leading expert in gender aspects of ADHD.
 “When they see behaviors in girls, even disruptive behaviors, the girls still go undiagnosed.”